Filter design

 Filter design is the process of designing a signal processing filter that satisfies a set of requirements, some of which may be conflicting.
-The purpose is to find a realization of the filter that meets each of the requirements to a sufficient degree to make it useful.
+The purpose is to find a realization of the filter that meets each of the requirements to an acceptable degree.

-The filter design process can be described as an optimization problem where each requirement contributes to an error function that should be minimized.
-Certain parts of the design process can be automated, but normally an experienced electrical engineer is needed to get a good result.
+The filter design process can be described as an optimization problem.
+Certain parts of the design process can be automated, but an experienced designer may be needed to get a good result.

-The design of digital filters is a deceptively complex topic.
+The design of digital filters is a complex topic.
 Although filters are easily understood and calculated, the practical challenges of their design and implementation are significant and are the subject of advanced research.

 Typical design requirements

-Typical requirements which are considered in the design process are:
+Typical requirements which may be considered in the design process are: